Reporting Excess Property

 - GSAXcess®: This online platform allows agencies to report, search for, and select property.
 Users need a User ID and password and must follow GSAXcess Entry Guidelines.
 The Report Property application is a screen that captures the data elements that are on a Standard Form 120.

 - Electronic Batch Report: Batch reporting is the process of grouping (batching) property records that are formatted in a GSA prescribed way (record layout) and transmitting the resulting file to GSA via SFTP (secure file transfer protocol).
 The GSA record layout contains the data elements required on the SF120 and specifies their length and position within the record.
 For more details concerning electronic submissions, request information through email@example.com.

 - Manual Submission with Standard Form 120 (SF120) (Report of Excess Personal Property): Agencies can submit a complete form to a staff member from the Personal Property Management Office responsible for the geographic area in which the property is physically located.

-To find out how to report, request, and acquire excess property, watch this informational video.
+Watch this informational video to find out how to report, request, and acquire excess property.

 Assigning a Property Custodian

 At the beginning of each disposal process, federal agencies must assign one employee to act as Property Custodian.
 Through the process, the Property Custodian is responsible to:

 - Safeguard and maintain the agency's excess personal property;